 The (company's) research team evaluated driver quality from the 50 largest cities in Connecticut by population.
 We analyzed 2018 data from tens of thousands of insurance quotes from Connecticut drivers using (this company) to find the rate of overall incidents in each city.
 Incidents include accidents, speeding tickets, DUIs and moving citations.

-The thing that should not be lost on us after reading the “study" is how we can all be better drivers.
+The thing that we should not forget after reading the “study" is how we can all be better drivers.
 How we can drive more defensively.
 How we can be more careful.
 How we can teach our young drivers to be safe and careful while driving on our roadways.
 Whether or not Ridgefield thanks as the worst drivers in the state of Connecticut remains to be seen but we can all do better.